-Prior to implementing the Lake Simcoe water supply to East Gwillimbury, this servicing strategy will be reviewed in subsequent master plans scheduled for 2021, 2026, 2031 and 2036.
-A Schedule C Class Environmental Assessment will also be undertaken to confirm the preferred water servicing strategy.
+Prior to implementing the Lake Simcoe water supply to East Gwillimbury and Newmarket this servicing strategy will be reviewed in subsequent master plans scheduled for 2021, 2026, 2031 and 2036.
+A Schedule C Class Environmental Assessment will also be undertaken to confirm the preferred water servicing strategy for East Gwillimbury and Newmarket.

-Details on the specific water and wastewater infrastructure that forms the Lake Simcoe Servicing Strategy, including descriptions and approximate locations, costs and timing, can be seen in Chapter 5.
+Details on the specific water and wastewater infrastructure that forms the Lake Simcoe Servicing Strategy Alternative, including descriptions and approximate locations, costs and timing, can be seen in Chapter 5.